EndLes5/Quiz-Game/README.md

 # Quiz-Game
-Code by &lt;\Endless> A simple python quiz game that utilizes loops(for loop), functions and inbuilt python modules(time &amp; system).
+A simple python quiz game that utilizes loops(for loop), functions and inbuilt python modules(time &amp; system) Code by &lt;\Endless>